NASA Portal

 • Networking with other amateurs doing outreach

-The Night Sky Network was inaugurated to help meet these needs.
+The Night Sky Network was inaugurated and has been expanded to help meet these needs.

 Amateur astronomers have an interest in providing the public with entertaining, engaging ways to learn basic astronomy concepts.
-It is one of NASA's education goals as well to improve the American public's understanding of astronomy.
+It is one of the NASA education goals as well to improve the American public understanding of astronomy.

-The Night Sky Network was developed with the dedicated assistance of an advisory team of amateur astronomy clubs.
+The Night Sky Network has been developed and expanded with the dedicated assistance of advisory teams of amateur astronomers and industry experts.

-Why should my club apply for membership in the Night Sky Network (NSN)?
+Why should our club apply for membership in the Night Sky Network (NSN) program?

 Your club will join a national coalition of amateur astronomy clubs bringing astronomy and the excitement of NASA missions to your communities.